top of page

 What does counseling for teens look like?

 For tweens and teens feeling heard and understood is critical to developing a trusting relationship that lends to overcoming difficulties.
 I take the time to get to know your teen and orient them to the therapeutic process from the initial intake session.
-During the 90-minute intake session, I devote 45 minutes to caregiver input and meet for an additional 45 minutes with the teen.
+During the intake session, I devote time to meet with the parents and teen together and separately.
 This separate time with the teen allows me to develop rapport with the teen and gather their input about their experiences, concerns, and how they would like psychotherapy to benefit them.
 I will review the intake and specific goals for treatment with both the teen and caregiver, and revisit these goals periodically with your teen during treatment so we can make adjustments.
 This process empowers teens by giving them ownership of their treatment.
 During treatment I also devote significantly more time to psychoeducation and give additional structure to support teen's goals.

 At Flourish Psychology and Wellness my aim is to provide clients with an environment that fosters feelings of safety, respect, and support.